Assam Board SEBA HSLC 10th result 2018: When and where to check

 For AirTel users AS10 give space type roll number and send to 5207011

-Assam SEBA HSLC results 2018 via app
+Assam SEBA HSLC result 2018 via app

 Seba also introduced a mobile application for Seba results 2018, where students can receive their marks of HSLC and High Madrassa examination.
 Apart from it, the students can check the results through other apps available at the google play store.
 To get the results via app, candidates have to pre-register their roll number.